 - What are the levels of memory in the Operating System?

 - What are system calls in Operating System?

 - What are the user and system goals of Operating Systems?

 - How are system calls connected to the operating system?

 - What are the differences between Unix and Linux Operating System?

 - What are the categories for Hardware and Operating System Platforms?

-- What are the components of 'user interface' of Windows Operating System?
+- What are Virtual Machines in Operating System?